TonyWu386/courier279/README.md

 - Performance is expected to be an issue.
 There is much work to be performed on the client side between cryptographic work and 3-D rendering.
 Balancing responsiveness with having a full-featured application may take time.

-- TweetNaCl and three.js are libraries the team will have to learn independently.
+- TweetNaCL and three.js are libraries the team will have to learn independently.
 There is some familiarity with the structure of both libraries already, but there will still be a learning curve.

 - Race conditions and synchronization may be an issue once we begin attempting to handle sharing between multiple users